 Imagine in the not-too-distant future…

 Driving in your car, wearing your GPS-enabled iCon lenses, you connect to a Google server and a GPS satellite.
-You request mapping and directional information by voice which immediately appears on your iCon lenses.
-While driving, you see an overlay of roads, streets and arrows.
+You request mapping and directional information by an image immediately appearing on your iCon lenses.
+While driving, you see an overlay of roads, streets, and arrows.
 A pleasant voice guides you safely and quickly to your destination.
-That’s mobile security.

 You need cash.
-As you stand in front of your bank’s ATM machine, an optical device scans your iCon lenses, containing personal financial information stored on a memory chip.
+As you stand before your bank’s ATM, an optical device scans your iCon lenses, containing personal financial information stored on a memory chip.
 After verifying your identity, you communicate by voice with your ATM.
 “Need $40 cash, pronto.”
-An ATM voice thanks you and spits out the cash.
+An ATM representative thanks you and spits out the cash.
 Mobile commerce at its best.

 Your teacher or instructor gives you a pair of wireless contacts containing your next lesson–“The sex life of the Fruit Fly.”
 As you sleep, the lesson downloads into your brain’s cortex.
 The ultimate mobile learning app.

 Want more?
-Welcome to the mind of Nash’s World, who suggests other ways wireless contacts and other techniologies could make your reality even more augmented.
+Welcome to the mind of Nash’s World, which suggests other ways wireless contacts and other technologies could make your reality even more augmented.

-First, a YouTube video showing a kid buying Lego toys with the help of a mirror in a store.
-Good augmented reality software tool:
+First, a YouTube video showing a kid buying Lego toys with the help of a mirror in a store:

-- Showing relationship status above our heads so we can date new people (The ultimate in mobile dating)
+- Showing relationship status above our heads so you can date new people (The ultimate in mobile dating)

-- A system will analyze body language of another so the socially awkward will receive cues on how to better communicate with the opposite sex (Poor eyesight?
-Put on those virtual reality goggles again)
+- A system will analyze the body language of another so the socially awkward will receive cues on how to better communicate with the opposite sex (Poor eyesight?
+Put on those virtual reality goggles again.)

-- Be aware of the average crime rate of the area you are in by the color of the road (This one is sorta mixed reality)
+- Be aware of the average crime rate of the area you are in by the color of the road (This example is mixed reality.